-Description: Lease of approximately 32,492 square feet of space at

-South Campus Research Building 3, 1881 East Road, Houston, Harris County, Texas, for research use

-Lessor: U. T. M. D. Anderson Cancer Center

-Lessee: U. T. Health Science Center - Houston

-Term: 10 years
+Description: Lease of approximately 32,492 square feet of space at South Campus Research Building 3, 1881 East Road, Houston, Harris County, Texas, for research use Lessor: U. T. M. D. Anderson Cancer Center Lessee: U. T. Health Science Center - Houston Term: 10 years Lease Income: Annual base rent is \$630,729; base rent over the 10-year term is \$6,307,290, plus estimated operating expenses of \$4,705,278 over the term, for an estimated total cost of \$11,012,568.

-Lease Income: Annual base rent is \$630,729; base rent over the 10-year term is \$6,307,290, plus estimated operating expenses of \$4,705,278 over the term, for an estimated total cost of gift of \$55,000 to renovate and maintain the exterior water feature at the Jacksonville Hospital, dba U. T. Health Jacksonville.
+57. Gift - U. T. Health Science Center - Tyler : Authorization of expenditure of a gift of \$55,000 to renovate and maintain the exterior water feature at Jacksonville Hospital LLC, dba U. T. Health Jacksonville; and finding of public purpose Description: Approval is needed to authorize expenditure of a donated gift of \$55,000 to renovate and maintain the exterior water feature at the Jacksonville Hospital, dba U. T. Health Jacksonville.
 This hospital is part of the East Texas Health System, LLC, owned jointly by U. T. Health Science Center - Tyler (30%), and Ardent Health (70%), a private entity, and governed 50% and 50% by both entities.

-57. Gift - U. T. Health Science Center - Tyler: Authorization of expenditure of a gift of \$55,000 to renovate and maintain the exterior water feature at Jacksonville Hospital, LLC, dba U. T. Health Jacksonville; and finding of public purpose

-Description: Approval is needed to authorize expenditure of a donated

-Donor: Nan Travis Foundation

-Value: \$55,000

-Finding of Public Purpose:

-U. T. Health Science Center - Tyler has determined that the expenditure of the gift of \$55,000 for renovating and maintaining the exterior water feature in need of repair at Jacksonville Hospital, LLC, dba U. T. Health Jacksonville, a hospital owned by the East Texas Health System, LLC, supports the public mission of and serves a public purpose appropriate to the functions of U. T. Health Science Center - Tyler.
+Donor: Nan Travis Foundation Value: \$55,000 Finding of Public Purpose: U. T. Health Science Center - Tyler has determined that the expenditure of the gift of \$55,000 for renovating and maintaining the exterior water feature in need of repair at Jacksonville Hospital, LLC, dba U. T. Health Jacksonville, a hospital owned by the East Texas Health System, LLC, supports the public mission of and serves a public purpose appropriate to the functions of U. T. Health Science Center - Tyler.
 In authorizing the formation of the East Texas Health System, LLC, with Ardent Health on February 15, 2018, the Board of Regents found that U. T. Health Science Center - Tyler's participation in the LLC would strengthen academic and educational programs for students, residents, and other trainees; would enhance basic and clinical research capabilities; would allow for integration of community and public health initiatives; and would expand patient care services, improve health outcomes, and extend the reach of U. T. Health Science Center - Tyler in the community.
 That expansion was made possible in part by the transfer to the LLC of nine hospitals previously owned by Ardent Health, one of which is now the Jacksonville Hospital, LLC, dba U. T. Health Jacksonville.
-Accordingly, enhancements to that hospital will enhance the ability of U. T. Health Science Center - Tyler personnel working at the facility to provide patient care services. leading to improved health outcomes.
-U. T. Health Science Center - Tyler has also determined that that those enhancements provide adequate consideration and benefits to the institution.
+Accordingly, enhancements to that hospital will enhance the ability of U. T. Health Science Center - Tyler has also determined that that those enhancements provide adequate consideration and benefits to the institution.
+Finally, U. T. Health Science Center - Tyler has also determined that, as the governance structure is set at 50%

-Finally, U. T. Health Science Center - Tyler has also determined that, as the governance structure is set at 50% Ardent and 50% U. T. Health Science Center - Tyler, there are adequate safeguards in place to ensure the public purposes noted above will continue to be met on an ongoing basis.
+Ardent and 50% U. T. Health Science Center - Tyler has also Ardent and 50% U. T. Health Science Center - Tyler, there are adequate safeguards in place to ensure the public purposes noted above will continue to be met on an ongoing basis.